 4 LONG BEEPS (PRIORITY CONDITION)

 - 1. Entering an Arm Code with a faulted zone (Not an Auto-Bypass Reentry Zone). - 2.
-Entering an Arm Code when the Bell or PGM is ON (Bell and PGM will turn OFF). - 3.
-Arming with the Fire LED ON reset required.
-Press the B key.
+Entering an Arm Code when the Bell or PGM is ON (Bell and PGM will turn OFF).

 Keypad LEDs